 When a large number of coils are being baked at one time and practically fill the oven, trouble is sometimes experienced with insufficient ventilation.
-If the air inside the oven is not continually kept moving through the coils, and fresh air constantly supplied, the vapors from the varnish will cause a green coating to form on the surface of the coils and greatly decrease the insulating qualities of the varnish.
-With large ovens small fans are sometimes used to force an air draft and insure good ventilation.
+If the air inside the oven is not kept moving through the coils, and fresh air constantly supplied, the vapors from the varnish will cause a green coating to form on the coils and greatly decrease the insulating qualities of the varnish, and it may also permit an accumulation of highly explosive vapors.
+With large ovens, fans are sometimes used to force an air draft and insure good ventilation.
 Small ovens are usually provided with a chimney at the top and an air inlet at the bottom, so the heated air can rise and provide its own circulation.